Chai Hu, Hare’s ear root, Thorowax root, Saiko

 - To treat infections

-Bupleurum may have antibacterial activity, but human studies are lacking.
+Bupleurum may have antibacterial and antiviral activity, but human studies are lacking.

 - To reduce inflammation